 4. No plans or goals for the week

 You can only get so far by making things up as you go.
 You can lose valuable working time if you don’t know which projects to work on or which components to complete first.
-With no game plan, you are more likely to become overwhelmed with your tasks towards the end of the week.
-To avoid wasting time, create a weekly planner with blocks of time that clearly state what you need to do.
-It can take the form of a physical planner or an internet program.
-It will make your task easier to handle if you can see what you need to do.
+Without a game plan, you are more likely to become overwhelmed with your tasks towards the end of the week.
+To avoid wasting time, create a weekly planner with blocks of time that clearly state what your tasks.
+It can take the form of a physical planner or an internet program, such as Notion.
+It will make day-to-day tasks easier to handle if you can see what you should do.

 5. Being disorganized